Asraf2asif/easyshopApp/README.md

 # EasyShop Ecommerce (working)
-Easy-to-use MERN eCommerce app with modern design and slightly different approch for better experience.
+Frontend part of my Easy-to-use MERN eCommerce portfolio app with modern design and slightly different approch for better experience.
 Many awesome code and features yet to come in that project.

 ### Its features:
 - product category,